Federer Makes Winning French Open Return As Swiatek, Medvedev Progress - UrduPoint

 The 23-time Grand Slam champion's meeting with Irina-Camelia Begu of Romania will be played behind closed doors, though, due to a 9pm Covid-19 curfew imposed by the French government.

-Federer arrived at Roland Garros having played only three matches since his Australian Open semi-final loss to Novak Djokovic last year, before the Covid-19 pandemic hit.
+Federer arrived to Roland Garros having played only three matches since his Australian Open semi-final loss to Novak Djokovic last year, before the Covid-19 pandemic hit.

-The Swiss great lost to Pablo Andujar in his first clay-court outing of the season earlier this month in Geneva, but struck 48 winners as he raced to victory over Istomin.
+The Swiss great lost to Pablo Andujar in his first clay-court match of the season earlier this month in Geneva, but struck 48 winners as he raced to victory over Istomin.

-He had been keen to play down any thoughts that he can add to his 2009 Roland Garros title in the run-up to the tournament, but was more positive after his win.
+But he has been keen to play down any thoughts that he can add to his 2009 Roland Garros title.

-"For me coming back after many months or over a year of rehab, the light at the end of the tunnel or the measuring stick was always can I come back to a good level against good players," said Federer.

-"I hope Wimbledon is going to be that place.
-Maybe there's going to be even something here in Paris.
-We'll see."
-He is competing in the tournament for only the second time since 2015, and the first time since reaching the 2019 semi-finals, and will next face 2014 US Open winner Marin Cilic.
+He is competing in the tournament for only the second time since 2015 and the first time since reaching the 2019 semi-finals.

 Swiatek, who became the first major singles champion from Poland last October, hit 22 winners in an impressive opening to her bid for a second straight Roland Garros triumph.